ArcetriAdaptiveOptics/pysilico_server/README.md

 pysilico is an application to control [Allied AVT/Prosilica][allied] cameras (and possibly other GigE cameras) under the [plico][plico] environment.

+## Baumer Camera Support

+This server now supports Baumer VCX cameras through the `neoapi` SDK.
+Key features include:

+*   **Pixel Format Configuration**: Prioritizes `Mono12`, then `BGR8`, and falls back to `Mono8` based on camera availability.
+*   **Region of Interest (ROI) Management**: Supports defining and acquiring frames from multiple ROIs.
+Individual ROI frames can be accessed, and the camera can be reverted to full-frame acquisition.

 See [pysilico][pysilico] for installation and usage

 [plico]: https://github.com/ArcetriAdaptiveOptics/plico